 Community Chaplain Response Team

 The Community Chaplain Response Team operates for all of Harvey County.
 It helps with emotional support for first responders and training opportunities for volunteers and chaplains.
-The program is coordinated by Jason Reynolds.
-Find out more about the Chaplain Response Team on its Facebook page.
+Find out more about the Chaplain Response Team on its Facebook page

 Explorers Program

 This program was the creation of deputy Kurt Ford.
 Ford was killed in the line of duty, but the program's birth continued in his memory as Explorer Post 918 - Ford's retired badge number.
-The group learns about law enforcement, including ride-alongs with deputies, learning from emergency dispatchers, traffic control during the Harvey County Fair and more.
+The group learns about law enforcement, including ride-alongs with deputies, learning from emergency dispatchers and traffic control during the Harvey County Free Fair.

 Sheriff's Reserves